-After September, you can purchase a semester ticket valid from October to March (April to September for the second semester) for a very modest €89.
+After September, you can purchase a semester ticket valid from October to March (April to September for the second semester) for a very modest €94.
+After 7pm students (with a valid Uni ID) can use public transportation within Freiburg for free.
 You will receive additional information about the public transportation system upon arrival.